Manikanta898/upliance.ai_Assignment/README.md

 - Pandas, Matplotlib, Numpy, Seaborn

 ## Usage
-To reproduce the analysis, open  AirBnb_Bookings_Analysis_EDA_Submission.ipynb  in Colab Notebook and execute the cells sequentially.
+To reproduce the analysis, open  upliance_ai.ipynb  in Colab Notebook and execute the cells sequentially.